-Sheet metal workers have a higher rate of injuries and illnesses than the national average.
-Common injuries include cuts from sharp metal, burns from soldering or welding, and falls from ladders or scaffolds.
+Sheet metal workers risk injury on the job.
+Common injuries include cuts from sharp metal, burns from soldering or welding, and falls from ladders or scaffolding.

 Some sheet metal fabricators work around high-speed machines, which may be dangerous and also may carry risks of loud noise, dust particles, and vibrations.
 To reduce injuries resulting from these hazards, workers often must wear safety glasses, ear protection, and dust masks and must not wear jewelry or loose-fitting clothing that could easily get caught in a machine.
-To avoid repetitive-type injuries, sheet metal workers may work at a variety of different production stations.
+To avoid repetitive strain injuries, sheet metal workers may rotate through different production stations.

-Although most sheet metal workers, particularly those in construction, learn their trade through an apprenticeship, those who work in manufacturing more often learn on the job or at a technical college.
+Sheet metal workers who work in construction typically learn their trade through an apprenticeship.
+Those who work in manufacturing often learn on the job or at a technical school.

 Sheet metal workers typically need a high school diploma or equivalent.
 Those interested in becoming a sheet metal worker should take high school classes in algebra and geometry.
 Vocational-education courses such as blueprint reading, mechanical drawing, and welding are also helpful.

-Many technical colleges have programs that teach welding and metalworking.
-These programs help provide the basic knowledge that many sheet metal workers need to do their job.
+Technical schools may have programs that teach welding and metalworking.
+These programs help provide the basic welding and sheet metal fabrication knowledge that sheet metal workers need to do their job.

 Some manufacturers have partnerships with local technical schools to develop training programs specific to their factories.

-Most sheet metal workers learn their trade through 4- or 5-year apprenticeships.
-Each year, apprentices must have at least 1,700 to 2,000 hours of paid on-the-job training and a minimum of 246 hours of related technical instruction.
-Apprentices learn construction basics such as blueprint reading, mathematics, building code requirements, and safety and first aid practices.
+Most construction sheet metal workers learn their trade through 4- or 5-year apprenticeships, which include both paid on-the-job training and related technical instruction.
+Apprentices learn construction basics such as blueprint reading, math, building code requirements, and safety and first aid practices.
 Welding may be included as part of the training.

-Apprenticeship programs are offered by unions and businesses.
-The basic qualifications for entering an apprenticeship program are reaching the age of 18 and having a high school diploma or the equivalent.
+Apprenticeship programs are sponsored by unions and businesses.
+The basic qualifications for entering an apprenticeship program are being 18 years old and having a high school diploma or the equivalent.

 Licenses, Certifications, and Registrations

-Although not required, sheet metal workers can earn certifications for several of the tasks that they perform.
-For example, some sheet metal workers can become certified in welding from the American Welding Society.
-In addition, the Sheet Metal Institute offers certification in building information modeling (BIM), welding, testing and balancing, and other related activities for eligible sheet metal workers.
+Although not required, sheet metal workers may earn certifications for several tasks that they perform.
+For example, some sheet metal workers become certified in welding from the American Welding Society.
+In addition, the International Certification Board offers certification in testing and balancing, HVAC fire life safety, and other related activities for eligible sheet metal workers.
 The Fabricators & Manufacturers Association, International, offers a certification in precision sheet metal work.